mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportSupportedDTC (0x0A)
 `````````````````````````
-This sub-function can be used by the client to request a list of all DTCs supported by the server.
+This sub-function can be used by the client to request a list of all :ref:`DTCs <knowledge-base-dtc>`
+supported by the server.

 Request Format